CLOSE SEARCH

 What is an Authorised Guarantee Agreement?

 An Authorised Guarantee Agreement (AGA) is a form of guarantee where an existing tenant of a commercial lease agrees to guarantee the tenant’s obligations if he/she/they transfer the lease part way through.
+It is common for the lease terms to provide that the outgoing tenant must enter into the AGA.
+Notwithstanding this is may be possible to still negotiate the terms.

 An AGA acts as a safety net for landlords, offering an additional layer of security in case the new tenant (assignee) defaults on their lease obligations.